If your livestock are showing signs of foot-and-mouth disease, immediately call the

 Latest on FMD

-In May 2022, an outbreak of FMD was reported in cattle in Indonesia and has since spread to Bali.
-An incursion of the virus would have severe consequences for Australia’s animal health and trade.
+In May 2022, an outbreak of FMD was reported in cattle in Indonesia.
+FMD has since been detected in a number of Indonesia’s provinces.

-The emergence and rapid spread of FMD in Indonesia has changed the risk profile for passengers and goods arriving in Australia.
-As result we have strengthened our border activities and new measures were immediately imposed to help prevent an incursion.
-A Biosecurity (Foot and Mouth Disease Biosecurity Response Zone) Determination 2022 has also been established to support the strengthened measures in place at the border.
+The emergence and continued spread of FMD in Indonesia changed the risk profile for passengers and goods arriving in Australia.
+As result we strengthened our border activities and new measures were implemented to help prevent an incursion.

 Learn more about the disease and its potential impact on animals and our economy.

 What we’re doing to prevent and prepare for an incursion.

 Know the signs of FMD, find out how to protect your animals and prepare your property.

 Advice for travellers returning from FMD infected countries.